 No extra app required

-Start calls, livestream to YouTube, or even group watch a stream.
+Start calls, livestream to YouTube, or group watch a stream.
+Create breakout rooms, or conduct polls.
 All right from the Brave browser.
 No login.
-No extra apps to download.
+No app to download.

 Free calls, no limits

 Make as many free calls as you want, for as long as you want.
 With Brave Talk, there’s no limit on the number or length of free calls.

 How does Brave Talk stack up?